Fine-grained uncertainty relation under the relativistic motion: FGUR for an accelerating observer

-To explore how the relativistic motion of an observer could influence the FGUR, we consider a scenario in which the state to be measured should be prepared in an inertial frame.
-After that, the observer undergoes an uniform acceleration and performs measurements.
-Since the state should be described in the corresponding Rindler frame, information would lose via Unruh effect.
-Therefore, the uncertainty obtained by the accelerated observer would be motion-dependent.
+To explore how the relativistic motion of observer could influence the FGUR, we consider a scenario in which the state to be measured is prepared in an inertial frame.
+The observer undergoes an uniform acceleration $a$ can perform measurements on such state in Rindler wedge I, which now should be described in corresponding Rindler frame.
+As information would loose via Unruh effect, we can expect that the uncertainty obtained by the accelerated observer would be motion-dependent.

-We illustrate above insight by measurements $\sigma_x$ and $\sigma_z$, behaving as the best measurement basis, where Pauli operators $\sigma_x$ and $\sigma_z$ with equal probability $1/2$ are chosen \cite{FGUR}.
-Remarkably, along with $\sigma_y$, three set of their eigenvectors form the MUBs in Hilbert space with dimension $d=2$, which plays central role to theoretical investigations and practical exploitations of complementarity properties \cite{MUBs}.
+We illustrate above intuition by a complete measurements consisting of Pauli operators $\{\sigma_i|i=x,y,z\}$.
+In particular, we select $\sigma_x$ and $\sigma_z$, behaving as the best measurement basis, where Pauli operators $\sigma_x$ and $\sigma_z$ with equal probability $1/2$ are chosen \cite{FGUR}.
+Remarkably, along with $\sigma_y$, three set of their eigenvectors form the MUBs in Hilbert space with dimension $d=2$, which plays a central role to theoretical and practical exploitations of complementarity properties \cite{MUBs}.